IU-Capstone-Project-2025/open-labs-share/services/api-gateway/API_README.md

 # API Gateway Documentation

 This document represents documentation for Frontend requests via REST.
 Each endpoint has its path, request and response body, types of errors.
+Please, consider it as a quick reference but not the exact API documentation.
+Some endpoints may not be implemented yet or may change in the future.
+Some models may not be fully described here or contain inconsistencies.

 **Base URL:** `address.com/api/v1`